mkmathur/Projects/README.md

 Web
 ---------

-**Page Scraper** - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
-Have it put the results into an easily searchable index file.*

 **Web Browser with Tabs** - Create a small web browser that allows you to navigate the web and contains tabs which can be used to navigate to multiple web pages at once.
 For simplicity don’t worry about executing Javascript or other client side code.